Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Abstract

 \section{Abstract}

-Statistical model checking delivers quantitative verification results with statistical guarantees by applying Monte Carlo simulation to formal models.
+Statistical model checking delivers quantitative verification results with statistical guarantees.
 It scales to model sizes and model types that are out of reach for exhaustive, analytical techniques.
 So far, it has been used to evaluate one property value at a time only.
-Many practical problems, however, require finding the Pareto front of optimal tradeoffs between multiple possibly conflicting optimisation objectives.
-In this paper, we present the first statistical model checking approach for such multi-objective Pareto queries, using lightweight strategy sampling to optimise over the model's nondeterministic choices.
-We first introduce an incremental scheme that almost surely converges to a statistically sound confidence band bounding the true Pareto front from both sides in the long run.
-To obtain a close underapproximation of the true front in finite time, we then propose three heuristic approaches that try to make the best of an a-priori fixed sampling budget.
-We implement our new techniques in the \toolset's \modes simulator, and experimentally show their effectiveness on quantitative verification benchmarks.
+Many practical problems, however, require finding the Pareto front of optimal tradeoffs between multiple objectives.
+In this paper, we present the first statistical model checking approach for such multi-objective Pareto queries, based on lightweight strategy sampling.
+We introduce an incremental scheme that almost surely converges to a statistically sound confidence band around the true Pareto front in the long run.
+To obtain a close underapproximation of the true front in finite time, we propose three heuristic approaches that try to make the best of an a-priori fixed sampling budget.
+We implement our new techniques in the \modes simulator, and show their effectiveness on benchmarks from the literature.